SarahDal/sarahdal.github.io/_posts/2025-04-21-EmblehopeMoor.md

 |:--:|
 | Graymare Stone |

 Worth it.
-From here I wanted to follow the bridleway up onto Emblehope Moor, which involved more negotiation of thick forestry until I could find rides to walk down, until I finally had a last push through about 200m of dense, young plantation to reach the moor.
+From here I wanted to follow the bridleway up onto Emblehope Moor, which involved more negotiation of thick forestry until I could find rides to walk down, and finally a last push through about 200m of dense, young plantation to reach the moor.
 Up here is the other named stone I wanted to see, "The Fairy's Kirk".
 A similar size, maybe 2m at it's broadest, it lies in a suspicously conical depression, like a sinkhole or a pit.

 | ![a grey boulder with white lichen lies in thick tussocky grass at the edge of a conical depression that can just be made out.
 In the distance are scattered sitka spruce.]({{ site.url }}{{ site.baseurl }}/assets/images/emble/Emblehope-39.jpg)|
 |:--:|